 - Combination of (1) and (2) above.

-In a situation where the grantor pays or compensate the operator using the combination of the above methods (i.e., partly by incurring financial liability and partly by the grant of a right to the operator), MPSAS 32 requires entities to account for them separately for each part of the total liability recognised.
+There is also a situation where the grantor pays or compensate the operator using the combination of the above methods.
+MPSAS 32 then requires entities to account for them separately for each part of the total liability recognised.

-Where the grantor also entitles to revenues from a service concession arrangement besides those specified earlier, the grantor should account for such revenue in accordance with MPSAS 9 Revenue from Exchange Transactions.
+Where a grantor also entitle to other revenue from a service concession arrangement, the grantor accounts for such revenue in accordance with MPSAS 9 Revenue from Exchange Transactions.
 MPSAS 32 also stipulates presentation and disclosure requirements that the grantor needs to take note.

-The full details of MPSAS 32 Service Concession Arrangements – Grantor is available on the Accountant General’s Department of Malaysia’s website for your reference.
+The full details of MPSAS 32 Service Concession Arrangements – Grantor is available on the Accountant General’s Department of Malaysia’s website.

 We will continue to discuss on other MPSASs in our upcoming articles.
 Meantime, please enjoy reading other articles in the Financial Accounting section.